 Delaware, Ohio 43015

-- Through The OWU Connection – Ohio Wesleyan’s signature program – every student completes research, internship, or other hands-on learning experiences designed to enhance their classroomwork and fully prepare them for their futures.
-The OWU Connection helps students tothink big (understand issues from multiple academic disciplines), go global (gain international perspective), and get real (translate classroom knowledge into real-world experience).
+- Through The OWU Connection – Ohio Wesleyan’s signature program – every student completes research, internships, off-campus study, or other hands-on learning experiences designed to enhance their classroom work and fully prepare them for their futures.
+The OWU Connection helps students think big (understand issues from multiple academic disciplines), go global (gain international perspective), and get real (translate classroom knowledge into real-world experience).

 - Ohio Wesleyan’s campus blends uniquely traditional and contemporary buildings, including a science center with its own scanning transmission electron microscope and an environmentally friendly aquatics center that is heated and cooled with the aid of 90 geothermal wells.

-- Ohio Wesleyan University’s spacious 200-acre campus is located in the heart of Delaware, Ohio, a city of nearly 38,000 located just 20 miles north of Columbus, the state capital and the nation’s 15th-largest city.
+- Ohio Wesleyan’s spacious 200-acre campus is located in the heart of Delaware, Ohio, a city of nearly 43,000 located just 20 miles north of Columbus, the state capital and the nation’s 14th-largest city.
 Combined, they offer small-town amenities and friendliness coupled with a rich cultural life, professional sports, fine dining and shopping, and myriad opportunities for internships and service learning.

 - OWU has a Phi Beta Kappa chapter and offers a superb honors program that challenges students with specially designed tutorials, honors courses, independent study, and one-to-one collaboration with faculty.
-An Honors House is a living option for upper-class honors students, and an Honors residence hall offers 24/7 quiet hours, among other enhancements.
+An Honors House is a living option for upper-class honors students, and an honors residence hall offers 24/7 quiet hours, among other benefits.

 - Ten to 15 top incoming first-year students interested in careers in economics and business are selected for the Economics Management Fellows Program.
 Fellows receive exceptional opportunities including special classes, alumni networking, a generous bookstore allowance, and a fully paid, faculty-led study trip to New York City’s financial and business districts, where they take part in intensive meetings and seminars with alumni.

-- A Summer Science Research Program offers students an opportunity to work intensively one to one with faculty members for a 10-week period and to present their work at a culminating symposium.
+- A Summer Science Research Program offers students an opportunity to conduct original research with a faculty mentor for 10 weeks and then to present their work at a culminating symposium.

 - Domestically, students augment curricular work through such hands-on programs as Wesleyan in Washington, which allows them to receive credit for working in government settings in Washington, D.C., and the New York Arts Program, in which students experience the world of professional artists and organizations in New York City.